5 min read

 Story

 There is no actual story content for character development or progression.
-It’s simply that you’re starting a rookie cop tasked with different patrol options.
-Whether you just want to write traffic tickets, parking tickets, or clean up accidents, it is your choice.
-This does end up feeling a bit repetitive after a while until Open Patrol becomes unlocked.
+The setup is simple: you’re a rookie cop tasked with different patrol options.
+Whether you just want to write traffic tickets, issue parking tickets, or clean up accidents, the choice is yours.
+This does start to feel a bit repetitive after a while, at least until Open Patrol becomes unlocked.

 Progression